 The genesis of Safe Spaces came from a trip that a group of United Methodists from North Texas took to Lebanon in February 2017, during which we toured sites in Beirut, Saida, Sur, al Marjj, and Zahle.
 After visiting a number of humanitarian organizations at work, and the people who are being helped by these organizations, the group was especially struck by the emotional trauma which women and children refugees are experiencing.

-REV. RACHEL BAUGHMAN
+REV. RACHEL BAUGHMAN - President

 Rev. Rachel Baughman is the senior pastor to Oak Lawn United Methodist Church.
 She is passionate about discipleship, social justice and hospitality for those on the margins.
 A graduate of Texas Wesleyan University and Drew Theological Seminary, Rachel edited the CEB Women’s Study Bible and has contributed to a long list of curricula for Sparkhouse press.
 She serves on the leadership of Faith Forward Dallas, a multi-faith organization in the city.
 Rachel passionately pours her heart into a new non-profit called Safe Spaces Lebanon where she works to provide for the education and psychosocial needs of refugee children who are fleeing from the war in Syria.
 Her husband, Rev. Mike Baughman, is also a United Methodist minister in the Dallas area and founding pastor of Union Coffee.
-Together they are raising their four children, Griffin 16, Bekah 15, Sylvia 11, and Thomas 8.

-REV. STEPHANIE MCKELLAR
+REV. STEPHANIE Evelyn MCKELLAR - Secretary & Communications

 Rev. Stephanie McKellar is a Deacon in the United Methodist Church, and a community pastor for a nonprofit.
 Her love of travel and joy of learning about other cultures led her to Lebanon and advocating for refugee issues.
-Storyteller for the Safe Spaces board, she loves to empower the voices of the human spirit encountered in the work, and listen and share stories of hope in the midst of the journey.
+Secretary and storyteller for the Safe Spaces board, she loves to empower the voices of the human spirit encountered in the work, and listen and share stories of hope in the midst of the journey.

 Beaux Wellborn has spent much of his adult life dedicated to helping people in need.
 He has started programs like the Bully Suicide Project, 40 Acts of Kindness, and most recently a Backpack Project to help our cities homeless population and underserved children in Irving.
 He has been featured on CNN, Fox, and CBS Evening News for Katie Couric.
 In 2016, he was awarded a National Community Service Award and was named one of 2016 Texans with Character.
 He has a passion for service, traveling, and friends and family.